Over A Decade of Success

-InPavόn's second full year as head coach, 2001-02, the Lady Vols finished the season ranked No. 8 for the second straight year.
+InPavόn's second full year as head coach, 2001-02, the Vols finished the season ranked No. 8 for the second straight year.
 Yang capped her career as the first four-time All-American in program history.

 In 2002-03, Tennessee won three tournament titles and freshman Violeta Retamoza took the college scene by storm, gaining Second Team All-America accolades and joining Shepley on the All-SEC First Team.

-In a little over three seasons, Pavόn already had led UT to a new-coaching record of six event titles, coached a four-time All-American and led the Lady Vols to their highest placement ever in the national tournament.
+In a little over three seasons, Pavόn already had led UT to a new-coaching record of six event titles, coached a four-time All-American and led the Vols to their highest placement ever in the national tournament.

-Despite the success, the Lady Vols failed to qualify as a team to the NCAA Championship in the three years after Pavόn took over.
+Despite the success, the Vols failed to qualify as a team to the NCAA Championship in the three years after Pavόn took over.
 However, that quickly changed, as UT returned to the national event each of the next four seasons.
 Heading into this season, Tennessee has cemented itself as a perennial national power, competing at NCAAs in nine of the last 12 seasons including two regional titles.